 Some translating techniques work because they motivate readers.
 Sometimes readers need to be talked into concentrating on difficult technical discussion: one way is to explain to them or to remind them of the importance of what is being discussed.
 In this example, the last paragraph emphasizes the importance):

-It was Linus Pauling and his coworkers who discovered that sickle cell anemia was a molecular disease.
-This disease affects a very high percentage of black Africans, as high as 40 percent in some regions.
+was a molecular disease.
+Medieval mace This disease affects a very high percentage of black Africans, as high as 40 percent in some regions.
 About 9 percent of black Americans are heterozygous for the gene that causes the disease.
 People who are heterozygous for sickle cell anemia contain one normal gene and one sickle cell gene.
 Since neither gene in this case is dominant, half the hemoglobin molecules will be normal and half sickled.
 The characteristic feature of this disease is a sickling of the normally round, or platelike, red blood cells under conditions of slight oxygen deprivation.
 The sickled red blood cells clog small blood vessels and capillaries.
 The body's response is to send out white blood cells to destroy the sickled red blood cells, thus causing a shortage of red blood cells, or anemia.

-The sickle cell gene originated from a mistake in information.
-A DNA molecule somehow misplaced a base, which in turn caused an RNA molecule to direct the cell to make hemoglobin with just one different amino acid unit among the nearly 600 normally constituting a hemoglobin molecule.
-So finely tuned is the human organism that this tiny difference is enough to cause death.
 Since the disease is nearly always fatal before puberty, how can a gene for a fatal childhood disease get so widespread in a population?
 The answer to this question gives some fascinating insight into the mechanism and purposes of evolution, or natural selection.
 The distribution of sickle cell anemia very closely parallels the distribution of a particularly deadly malaria-causing protozoan by the name of Plasmodium falciparum, and it turns out that there is a close connection between sickle cell anemia and malaria.
 Those people who are heterozygous for the sickle cell gene are relatively immune to malaria and, except under reasonably severe oxygen deprivation such as that found at high altitudes, they experience no noticeable effects due to the sickle cell gene they carry.
 Half the hemoglobin molecules in the red cells of heterozygous people are normal and half are sickled.
-Thus, under ordinary circumstances the normal hemoglobin carries on the usual respiratory functions of blood cells and there is little discomfort.
+Medieval mace Thus, under ordinary circumstances the normal hemoglobin carries on the usual respiratory functions of blood cells and there is little discomfort.
 On the other hand, the sickled hemoglobin molecules precipitate, in effect, when the malaria-causing protozoan enters the blood.
 The precipitated hemoglobin seems to crush the malaria protozoan, thus keeping the malaria from being fatal.
-The significance of all this should be pondered.
-Nature is willing to sacrifice approximately half the children in the malaria-infested regions of Africa so that the species can survive.
-The reason half the children die is that, on the average, approximately one-quarter of the children will be homozygous for abnormal hemoglobin and will die of sickle cell anemia, while one-quarter will be homozygous for normal hemoglobin and will likely die of malaria.
-The half of the population that is heterozygous will survive to reproduce.
-This means that the species, not the individual, is the ultimate unit of Darwinian evolution.
-David S. Newman, An Invitation to Chemistry, pages 387-388. |

 Providing historical background

-Discussion of the historical background of a technical subject helps readers because it gives them less technical, more general, and sometimes more familiar information.
+Discussion of the historical background of a technical subject helps readers because it gives them less technical, more general, and sometimes more familiar content.
 It gives them a base of understanding from which to launch into the more difficult sections of the discussion:

 Historical background as a translation technique